-In our SPD Falling Short scenario the increase in pipeline driven - medium term - growth results in an upward shift in the long-term capacity forecast.
+In our SPM Falling Short scenario the increase in pipeline-driven, medium-term growth results in an upward shift in the long-term capacity forecast.
 This results in a tightening of our DFES solar PV forecast range, reflecting the significant role that solar generation is expected to play in any view of the future.

 Figure 22 shows the forecast uptake of solar PV for the four scenarios.
-It shows significant future increases in solar PV capacity across all scenarios, potentially increasing over six times from current levels by 2030 and 14 times by 2050.
+It shows significant future increases in solar PV capacity across all scenarios, potentially more than doubling from current levels by 2030 and increasing over five times by 2050.
 The increase in solar PV across all four scenarios is due to it being a low-cost and tried and tested technology, with a lower visual and noise impact than other forms of renewable generation.
 Unfortunately, the beneficial impact of solar PV offsetting peak demand on the network is likely to be limited, given that its output does not currently coincide with the times of winter peak demand (as these occur in the hours of darkness).
 We might expect to see more solar PV generation co-located with energy storage as a way to utilise a greater generation potential.